rahularagi/scaler/src/main/java/Authentication.md

 *  email, password --> validate in database email_id and password
 * User
 * id | email | password | isVerify(is_valid)|

+Hashing + salting --> Bcrypt password encoder .encode()
+.verify()
+bcrypt will always encode a value to a diff value.  bcrypt.encode() --> will very big string

+Because HTTP is stateless, we need to send all details needed to fulfil a request along with request.
+# Tokens
+# JWT